oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ---

 ## 12. Future Enhancements
-- [ ] [Enhancement 1 - Expand the analysis to multiple years, preferably (2021-2025), to examine how salaries, cost of living and purchasing power have changed over time and identify long-term affordability trends. ]
+**Enhancement 1** - Expand the analysis to multiple years, preferably (2021-2025), to examine how salaries, cost of living and purchasing power have changed over time and identify long-term affordability trends.

-- [ ] [Enhancement 2 - Preferably replace average annual salary with median annual salary as a median income is less affected by extremely high earners and provides a representative measure of typical workers' earnings]
+**Enhancement 2** - Preferably replace average annual salary with median annual salary, as a median income is less affected by extremely high earners and provides a representative measure of typical workers' earnings

-- [ ] [Enhancement 3 - Incorporate an additional affordability measure such as income tax or housing]
+**Enhancement 3** - Incorporate an additional affordability measure such as income tax or housing

-- [ ] [Enhancement 4- Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages]
+**Enhancement 4** - Extend the analysis to city- level data, which would allow for affordability comparisons within countries rather than relying solely on national averages

 ---